regen-network/testnets/aplikigo-1/PLAN.md

 Regen Network is committed to build a strong community.
 We would like to extend our thanks to our  early adapters & supporters and they are given priority over new participants wherever there's a tie.
 Here are a possible cases (but not limited to) where we extend our support and prioritize early community members (participants from previous testnets, our partners and investors)
 - Allocate 10% extra tokens on genesis (gentxs)
 - Ranking boost (whenever there's a tie)

+For the avoidance of doubt, a _missed_ block, is a block for which the validator's signature is omitted from the finalised block, regardless of reason.
+Logs from a validator showing a signature was broadcast does not constitute inclusion of the signature in the finalised block.

 ## Code Of Conduct